Get Up to 10x the Punch Life Using PVD Coatings!

 Due to Alpha™ and TiCN being extremely hard, those two coatings usually last 2 – 4x longer than TiN.

-If galling is an issue, check out CrN for improved lubricity.
+If galling is an issue, try CrN for improved lubricity.
 (Please see the “Coatings” pages for more detailed information on these four coatings).

 We coat many different types of punch materials, including A-2, D-2, M-2, etc. Some customers are concerned about drawing back their tool steels during the coating process.
 This may happen with some materials, but it usually doesn’t affect the performance of the punch if the hardness remains above 55 Rc.